avelino/awesome-go/README.md

 * [resize](https://github.com/nfnt/resize) - Image resizing for the Go with common interpolation methods.

-## Parsers
+## Text Processing

+* Specific Formats
+    * [yaml](https://bitbucket.org/zombiezen/yaml) - Implements a YAML 1.2 parser in Go.
     * [go-pkg-xmlx](https://github.com/jteeuwen/go-pkg-xmlx) - Extension to the standard Go XML package.
 Maintains a node tree that allows forward/backwards browsing and exposes some simple single/multi-node search functions.
     * [go-pkg-rss](https://github.com/jteeuwen/go-pkg-rss) - This package reads RSS and Atom feeds and provides a caching mechanism that adheres to the feed specs.

 ## Testing

+*Libraries for testing codebases and generating test data.*

 * [gocheck](http://labix.org/gocheck) - A more advanced testing framework alternative to gotest.
 * [GoSpec](https://github.com/orfjackal/gospec) - BDD-style testing framework for the Go programming language.